island-is/island.is/libs/judicial-system/auth/README.md

 ## Overview

-This library leverages the [Nx](https://nx.dev) build system, providing features for efficient and scalable development.
+This library leverages the [Nx](https://nx.dev) build system, which provides features for efficient and scalable development.

 ## Running Unit Tests